mrnobody123/Awesome-OGRE3D/README.md

 # Awsome-OGRE3D
-A curated list of awsome stuff( mostly open-source ) that still works with the help of OGRE3D
+A curated list of awsome open-source stuff that still works with the help of OGRE3D rendering engine.

 as their are probably a few hundrends of ogre based projects, i'll try to pick the most popluar/used/useful/cool